MathiasBusk/HYDROsim-paper/README.md

 Full training data set available on Zenodo [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6817606.svg)](https://doi.org/10.5281/zenodo.6817606)

 This repository contains a python file for simulation hydraulic head changes from well pumping in the San Pedro River Basin groundwater model.
 The FloPy model can be downloaded from https://github.com/modflowpy/flopy.
 Also included are the python file for training the neural network 'SanPedroModelSpyder.py'.
-Training data can be found in the Zeniodo link.
+Training data can be found in the Zenodo link.

 ## Use of the Repository